yvonnelutrinh/capstone-wander/README.md

 ## overview

 wander is a wellness app designed to combat digital fatigue and unlock imagination through a series of exercises.

 In our hyper-connected digital world, it's common to experience:
 - Chronic digital fatigue
 - Creative blockages
-- Mental exhaustion
+- Mental exhaustion.

 By combining guided narration, generative sound baths, and calming animations, wander offers a reset and rejuvenation for the mind.